- Timescales for removing restrictions

 - get in touch with anyone who has had a positive test result to help them share information about any close contacts they have had

-The government is also working with relevant local councils in England on surge testing for new COVID-19 variants.
+There is information on the government’s website on work with relevant local councils in England on surge testing for new COVID-19 variants.

 This page is reviewed regularly and updated to reflect any changes in the guidance.